matslil/sisdel/sisdel.md

 the users themselves might not be able to provide this information at the design stage.
 Most users however are capable of saying what they believe is a functional behavior as opposed to buggy behavior.
 This is why trust model is introduced.
-They idea is a rapid prototyping approach, where a first hack of the software is done and then tested by the users.
+The idea is a rapid prototyping approach, where a first hack of the software is done and then tested by the users.
 The users will then need to provide information about what is buggy behavior and what is functional behavior.
 This needs to